uncsdss/DATA992-Summer-2025-Team1/literature_review.md

 - **Topic Modeling of Public Repos at Scale** – Markovtsev & Kant
   Identifies duplicate GitHub repos using LSH.
 Relevant to NetApp’s issue of high overlap.
   [Read more](https://arxiv.org/abs/1704.00135)

+*→ For our project:*
+Topic modeling methods like BERTopic can help extract meaningful clusters and themes from NetApp documentation, especially for generating metadata tags.
+Additionally, duplicate detection methods like Locality Sensitive Hashing (LSH) may assist in filtering near-duplicate pages or files from affecting retrieval performance.

+---

 ## 4. Code Search and Developer Tools